wakkoTheWarner/newProyectoTeam3/README.md

 4. `header_builder(header)` - This function processes the header data and returns it as a single string.
 It takes the `header` as an argument and returns the processed header text.

-    - `with open('config.json') as f:` - This line opens the 'config.json' file and loads the default values for the university information.

     - The for loop `for line in header:` iterates over each line in the header.

     - `if line.find("Course Information") == -1 and counter < 3:` - This block of code is executed if the line does not contain "Course Information" and the counter is less than 3.
 It assigns the line to the corresponding variable (`course`, `section`, or `semester`) and increments the counter.